iszczesniak/cpp/containers/index.md

 place, but that ain't so, and I wish I knew why.

 We emplace by calling an emplacement function of a container.
-Containers have various functions for emplacing with slight semantic differences, e.g., `std::vector` has `emplace`, `std::list` has `emplace_front`, and `std::forward_list` has `emplace_after`.
+Containers have various emplacing functions with slight semantic differences, e.g., `std::vector` has function `emplace`, `std::list` has `emplace_front`, and `std::forward_list` has `emplace_after`.

-Emplacement works similar to insertion in that the elements that follow are "pushed to the right".
+In some sequence containers, emplacement, just like insertion, "pushes to the right" the elements that follow.
 Therefore emplacement entails the same performance issues as the insertion does.

 ```cpp
 {% include_relative emplace.cc %}